JannisKohle/PiMessages/README.md

 A messaging tool for the terminal

-*Note: Please do only use this tool for fun, becasue it's made by a stupid 12 y.o.*
+*Note: Please do only use this tool for fun, becasue it's made by a stupid 12 year old.*

 ## How PiMessages works: